madmay247/Option-Chain-to-Excel/README.md

 # Bring Entire Option Chain into an Excel file

 This script fetches option chain data for specific symbols from the NSE (National Stock Exchange) website and exports it to an Excel file.
 It provides a user-friendly way to choose the symbol and periodically fetches and updates the data.
+NSE updates its data on website every 3 to 5 mins, please keep that in mind as you may not see changes on every refresh.

 https://github.com/madmay247/Option-Chain-to-Excel/assets/132202725/d8d39d25-1c50-4182-bc10-067427aabf59